Canary Wharf 22m by train, 14m by car

 Perhaps the first thing that comes up when thinking about Greenwich is GMT, Greenwich Mean Time.
 The area is home to the Prime Meridian Line of the earth and is the centre of world time and the basis for the global system of time zones.

-You can visit the Royal Observatory Greenwich and see or even stand on the line.
+You can visit the Royal Observatory Greenwich and see or even stand on the famous line.
 The Prime Meridian at Greenwich divides the eastern and western hemispheres of the earth, just as the equator divides the northern and southern hemispheres.
 It means you can even stand in two hemispheres at the same time.